What is this guide for?

-The Guide is designed to offer you reliable information about a wide range of therapies and interventions for autistic children.
+This guide offers you reliable information about a wide range of therapies for autistic children.
 Each short therapy guide:

 - describes a particular therapy and the idea behind its approach